kshitijgroup/2c-qa-engineer-tech-test/tests/test_approach.md

 This file:

-- Ensures consistent validation across UI + API
+- Ensures consistent validation across UI + API + Mobile
 - Allows matching each book by **title** (mandatory and unique field)

 ---